House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 E. Emerson C50 Straight-Edge Clamps

-Emerson C50 Straight-Edge Clamps is our choice for the best overall straight edge clamp.
-Itself clamping design removes the need for C clamps, and its ultra-rigid reinforced aluminum body stays straight and can deal with the strains of the road.
-It’s extra wide and has a low profile to allow for easier straight cuts.
+Emerson C50 Straight-Edge Clamps is our choice for the best overall straight-edge clamp.
+Its clamping design removes the need for C clamps, and its ultra-rigid reinforced aluminum body stays straight and can deal with the strains of the road.
+It’s extra wide and has a low profile for easier straight cuts.
 It’s extendable from 27 to 50 inches long and features a 24-inch jaw capacity.

 The E. Emerson C50 is easily one of our favorite straightedge clamps, and our only problem with it was that it doesn’t automatically clamp at a 90-degree angle, so you need to use a square along with it when setting up the straight edge.